 What is gonorrhea?

-Gonorrhea is a Sexually Transmitted Infection (STI) caused by a bacterium (germ).
-This is the second most common STI in Boston.
+Gonorrhea is a Sexually Transmitted Infection (STI) caused by bacteria.

 How can a person get gonorrhea?

 Gonorrhea is spread when someone has vaginal, anal or oral sex with someone who is infected.
 Gonorrhea can also be passed from mother to child during birth.
 It is passed through vaginal fluids and semen.

 Who can get gonorrhea?

 Anyone who is sexually active can get gonorrhea.
 Having unprotected sex (sex without a condom) increases the chance of getting gonorrhea.
 In Boston, women under 24 years of age have the highest rates of gonorrhea.

 You have a higher risk of infection if you: